Kiss application manager

 - link: field used to link one or many foreign records

-- lookup: field that lookups a field in a foreign record
+- lookup: field that looks up a field in a foreign record

-- summary: field that lookups and summarize data from multiple foreign records
+- summary: field that looks up and summarizes data from multiple foreign records

 Example